andrewruttenberg/IGV_Documentation/README.md

 With this, you should have enough information for most tasks you would want to accomplish in IGV.
 Keep in mind there are many other tools not discussed in this guide.
 It is highly recommended to experiment with other tools to see what else you can do.
 For more information on what you can accomplish using IGV, refer to [this](https://igv.org/doc/desktop/#UserGuide) guide

 # Identifying single nueclotide variants in IGV
-As will all variant confermation in IGV, you will need a vcf of candidate variants to either conferm as true positives or label as false positive.
-For this example the candidate SNVs can be found at `/storage1/fs1/jin810/Active/testing/Ruttenberg/SideProjects/IGV_Tutorial/WGS_001_Father_UDN121697_snvs_chr1.vcf`
+As with all variant confirmation in IGV, you will need a VCF of candidate variants to either confirm as true positives or label as false positives.
+For this example, the candidate SNVs can be found at `/storage1/fs1/jin810/Active/testing/Ruttenberg/SideProjects/IGV_Tutorial/WGS_001_Father_UDN121697_snvs_chr1.vcf`.
-In addition make sure you have `Show mismatched bases` on to be able to see the variants
+In addition, make sure you have Show mismatched bases on to be able to see the variants.

-idenfitication of SNVs is extreemly straight forward as IGV will label when there is an snv or not.
-The basis of SNV idneification is you go to the location of a canidiate SNV and see how many of the reads at that position show the alternative allele.
-For a heterozygous mutation is should be about 50% of the reads.
-For a homozygous case it should be 100% of the reads.
-These two cases can be seen below.=
+Identification of SNVs is extremely straightforward as IGV will label when there is an SNV or not.
+The basis of SNV identification is to go to the location of a candidate SNV and see how many of the reads at that position show the alternative allele.
+For a heterozygous mutation, it should be about 50% of the reads.
+For a homozygous case, it should be 100% of the reads.
+These two cases can be seen below.

 ![Screenshot of empty igv window](/Images/Heterozygous_SNV.png)

 ![Screenshot of empty igv window](/Images/Homozygous_SNV.png)

-The top screenshot show the case of a heterzygous mutation, where the alt allele A is in about 50% of the reads, and the refernce allele G is in the other 50%.
-The lower screenshot shows a homozygous mutation where the alt allele C is in all the reads and the reference G is not seen at all
+The top screenshot shows the case of a heterozygous mutation, where the alt allele A is in about 50% of the reads, and the reference allele G is in the other 50%.
+The lower screenshot shows a homozygous mutation where the alt allele C is in all the reads and the reference G is not seen at all.

-To get the exact percentage of reads with the alternatvie read click the base in the read depth track (in this case it is the green/orange rectangle above the A's and the blue rectangle above the C's respecticly)
+To get the exact percentage of reads with the alternative allele, click the base in the read depth track (in this case, it is the green/orange rectangle above the A's and the blue rectangle above the C's, respectively).

-In addition you may see a case like the following
+In addition, you may see a case like the following.

 ![Screenshot of empty igv window](/Images/Somatic_SNV.png)

-while the signal is a bit messy here (which is common with real data) we can see the majority of the reads match the refenence.
-However there is a signficant amount of reads that show a C at this base instead of a T. There could be a few explinations for how this occured.
-Firsly this could be a heterozygous mutations, however the probably of only 14 or less of the 68 reads being the alternate allele are 0.00000042, which is highly unlikely.
-It could be sequencing error as well, however SRS has a relitivly low error rate of about 1% (depending on the sequencing tool), so the odds of the same sequencing error occuring 14 times in 68 reads is again extremly low.
-Thus the most likely explination is it is a somatic mutation, or a mutation that is not in all cells.
-There is no hard cutoff percentige for somatic vs heterozygous vs homozygous so you will need to decide beforehand how to will classify them.
+While the signal is a bit messy here (which is common with real data), we can see that the majority of the reads match the reference.
+However, there is a significant number of reads that show a C at this base instead of a T. There could be a few explanations for how this occurred.
+Firstly, this could be a heterozygous mutation; however, the probability of only 14 or fewer of the 68 reads being the alternate allele is 0.00000042, which is highly unlikely.
+It could be a sequencing error as well, but SRS has a relatively low error rate of about 1% (depending on the sequencing tool), so the odds of the same sequencing error occurring 14 times in 68 reads is again extremely low.
+Thus, the most likely explanation is that it is a somatic mutation, or a mutation that is not in all cells.
+There is no hard cutoff percentage for somatic vs. heterozygous vs. homozygous, so you will need to decide beforehand how you will classify them.

 ### challenge
-how would you label the following mutations in `WGS_001_Father`.
+How would you label the following mutations in `WGS_001_Father`?
 All the following mutations can be found in `/storage1/fs1/jin810/Active/testing/Ruttenberg/SideProjects/IGV_Tutorial/WGS_001_Father_UDN121697_snvs_chr1.vcf`
 1. chr1:72008005
 2. chr1:72011871
 3. chr1:72022965